-- a) executed in the order laid down by the test sheet - b) carried out at a specified point of the arena

-In a movement that must be carried out at a certain point or letter of the arena, it should be done at the moment when the competitor's body is above this point or letter.
+- a) executed in the order laid down by the test sheet - b) carried out at a specified point of the arena moment when the competitor's body is above this point or letter.
 In transitions where the horse approaches the letter from a diagonal or perpendicular to the point on track where the letters are positioned, the transitions must be done when the horse's nose reaches the track at the letter so that the horse is straight in the transition.